hailanyi/CPD/README.md

 # Commonsense Prototype for Outdoor Unsupervised 3D Object Detection

 This is the codebase of our CVPR 2024 paper.
+The codebase is still under updating.
+The paper is on the way.

 ## Overview
 - [Abstract](#abstract)